 A wife being cruel to the husband is no new story today.
 Nowadays, with the help of legal system Indian women openly show rowdism in their families.
 Even society cry with these criminals and some take advantage of the situation.
 What is more glaring in Atul’s case is his friends not only mocked him in person but also by calling him.
 We wonder, about the quality of friends he had.
-Friends, who should be strengths to him, became his biggest foes.
+Friends, who should have been strength to him, became his biggest foes.

 Teasing in friendship is no new experience to us, but it becomes unbearable when teasing becomes a norm or when that maltreatment comes in the most trying times.
-Because friendship is not about teasing alone.
+Because friendship is not about only teasing.
 It is about understanding the other person and also to stand by him.

 Atul would have been better off if he considered these so-called friends as enemies from the day they crossed the line.
-A hard-hitting enemy gives one strength but a hard-hitting friend takes away all the strength.
-If Atul didn’t know about misandry that is understandable; many of us don’t, but Atul didn’t know how to select friends as well.
+A hard-hitting enemy gives us strength but a hard-hitting friend takes away all the strength.
+If Atul didn’t know about misandry that is understandable, many of us don’t; but Atul didn’t know how to select friends as well.